cristianoliveira/awesome4girls/README.md

   - [BlackHoodie](https://www.blackhoodie.re/)

     BlackHoodie is a free, women only reverse engineering workshop.
 The motivation behind this workshop is to give female engineers the prospect of a comfortable learning environment.
-Reverse engineering is considered one of the more complex fields of computer science and comes with a steep learning curve that demotivates a lot of students in the beginning.
+Mostly the topic is complex and comes with a steep learning curve which often demotivates students in the beginning.
 Thus the idea to host events which would support one of infosec’s minorities, the ladies.

   - [Chicas Poderosas](https://chicaspoderosas.org/home/)